-This Policy governs receipt and processing of reports, Complaints, Formal Complaints, Investigations, adjudication, appeals, and use of Informal Resolution in cases involving allegations of Sex Discrimination, Sexual Harassment (as defined in section 26.5.43.) and/or related Retaliation (as defined in section 26.5.37.) based on sex, including Complaints made by University Officials, Students, and/or third parties.
+This Policy governs receipt and processing of reports, Complaints, Formal Complaints, Investigations, adjudication, appeals, and use of informal resolution in cases involving allegations of discrimination, harassment and/or related Retaliation based on a protected class (discrimination), including complaints made by University Officials, Students and/or third parties.

-All Complaints, appeals, or reports of discrimination received by the University will be appropriately reviewed and addressed in accordance with this Policy.
+All complaints, appeals, or reports of discrimination received by the University will be appropriately reviewed and addressed in accordance with this Policy.
 The University will respond to reports or Formal Complaints (as defined herein) of conduct prohibited under this Policy with measures designed to stop the prohibited conduct, prevent its recurrence, and remediate any adverse effects of such conduct on campus or in University-related programs or activities.